youngtaekiim/pullpiri/doc/docs/developments.md

 - `statemanager` : asdf

 ### Build
+The first priority is to use Containers, but direct build is also possible.
+(However, build errors may occur depending on the system.)
 The project is using [cargo](https://doc.rust-lang.org/cargo/) as its build system and command is wrapped in [Makefile](/Makefile).

 The binaries and other artifacts (such as the man pages) can be built via: